rusjaell/sharp-event-bus/README.md

 // Create a custom EventBus with options var eventBus = SyncEventBusBuilder.Create(options =>
 {
-    // Add custom implementations, or dont and use for default options.WithEventQueueFactory(() => new CustomEventQueue());
+    // Add custom implementations, or dont for default options.WithEventQueueFactory(() => new CustomEventQueue());
     options.WithEventDispatcherFactory(() => new CustomEventDispatcher());
 });